henrywoo/Generative-AI-In-Action/source/ch0-math/README.md

 ### Entropy

+Entropy is often explained in two ways:

+1. **A measure of uncertainty:** Entropy quantifies our lack of knowledge or "ignorance" about a system or event.
+2. **A measure of information:** Entropy represents the amount of information we gain when transitioning from a state of ignorance to complete understanding.

+While these interpretations might seem distinct, they are fundamentally connected.
+The more uncertain we are about something, the more information we gain when we learn about it.
+Therefore, entropy, as a measure of uncertainty, can also be seen as a measure of potential information gain.
+More precisely, it represents the maximum amount of information we can obtain about the system.
+To quantify uncertainty, we use probability.
+The probability of a system being in a certain state (or the probability density in continuous cases) indicates the degree of uncertainty.
+If the probability isn't 1, there's uncertainty involved.
+Hence, entropy is inherently linked to probability distributions.

-We can also quantify how much information there is in a **random variable**.
+We can quantify how much information there is in a **random variable**.
 Entropy can be calculated for a random variable X with k in K discrete states as follows:
 ```
 H(X) = -sum(p(k) * log(p(k)) for each k in K)
 ```